jsapede/openvino-whispercpp-wyoming/README.md

       --language fr # adjust to your anguage --ov-e-device CPU # adjut according to your hardware CPU or GPU. iGPU doesnt work with GPU setting --beam-size 5
-      --model /data/ggml-medium.bin # specify the model you want to use --host 0.0.0.0
+      --model /data/ggml-small.bin # specify the model you want to use. on iGPU use small --host 0.0.0.0
       --port 8910
       --debug-mode